-10. India Rankings 2018 and 2019 under National Institutional Ranking Framework (NIRF)
+10. India Rankings 2019 and 2020 under National Institutional Ranking Framework (NIRF)

 10.1.
-India Rankings 2018
+India Rankings 2019

-The NBA continued to coordinate and execute the ranking of institutions of higher education in India for the years 2018 and 2019 in consultation with the Implementation Core Committee, constituted by the MHRD.
-All aspects of the ranking, including finalization of discipline-specific parameters in consultation with the domain experts and with INFLIBNET Centre, its main collaborator, were the primary responsibility of NBA.
+The NBA continued to coordinate and execute the ranking of institutions of higher education in India for the years 2019 and 2020 in consultation with the Implementation Core Committee, constituted by the MHRD.
+NBA was given complete responsibility to examine and execute all aspects of the ranking, including finalization of discipline-specific parameters in consultation with the domain experts and develop an appropriate post-DCS software system with collaboration of INFLIBNET Centre.